Professional Athletic Training Program

 The vision of the USF Athletic Training Program is to be recognized as a leader in the field of Athletic Training by contributing to and advancing the knowledge base of injury prevention, injury recognition, injury management, and inter-professional collaboration.
 Through the acquisition of evidence-based information and the use of new techniques and research, USF Athletic Training will serve as a model for community partnerships and innovative program delivery.

 While our formal academic model in athletic training education spans more than 15 years, it is important to note that even prior to that, numerous students seeking certification from the National Athletic Trainers' Association Board of Certification (NATA-BOC) achieved it by way of internships.
 USF's formal Athletic Training Student Program was initiated in 1983.
-The program began with only two interns and grew to include as many as twenty, averaging ten to twelve students per year.
+The program began with only two interns and grew to now include around twenty students in each cohort.

 When changes in the Athletic Training profession and academia established a more formalized education preparation, the development of an accredited Athletic Training Program began.
 The USF Athletic Training Program obtained initial accreditation in October of 2003.

 The summer of 2007 marked the start of a new era in our athletic training history.
 In a bold move to further strengthen its role in Sports Medicine and a buildup of sports safety and orthopedics at USF Health, the program was moved from the College of Education to the Morsani College of Medicine.
 In January 2021 our Athletic Training Program moved into the medical school's School of Physical Therapy & Rehabilitation Sciences.

 The summer of 2015 marked the next big milestone in the Athletic Training program at USF, in that we admitted our first cohort of Master's level professional students.
 The graduating class of 2016 was the last group of students to complete their Athletic Training degree at USF with a Bachelor's degree.